anilsblog/mypersonalblog/content/blog/reason-for-unhappiness/index.md

 That brings us to the end of my blog.
 My suggestion would be to stop seeing content where such a circus is created in form of news.
-When the news media houses realize that such content will not be tolerated by the common man andtheir ad revenue will dip, they will course correct themselves.
+When the news media houses realize that such content will not be tolerated by the common man and their ad revenue will dip, they will course correct themselves.

 **Moral:** Don't watch what you don't like.